ZETALVX/FastSearch/README.md

 # FastSearch---AutoHotKey
 A small program useful for performing quick searches.

-Clicking "alt + s" the window opens, here you can write what you are looking for and set what to use (google, youtube, DuckDuckgo, link).
+Clicking "alt + s" the window opens, here you can write what you are looking for and set what to use (Google, Youtube, DuckDuckgo, Odysee, Yahoo or direct url).

 Written with AutoHotKey.